As much as 70% of fuel economy is affected by factors that drivers and fleet managers can address and correct. Fuel and

 fuel efficiency represent one of the highest operating costs that fleets and owner operators face, so tracking fuel economy

 and taking action to optimize it is critical.

 Detroit has long been recognized as the fuel economy leader in the trucking industry.
 As EPA emissions regulations have

 gotten tougher, our engineers have met these regulatory standards with innovations in emissions, electronics, and

 aerodynamics, all while maintaining performance, reliability and most importantly, fuel economy.
-With the addition of
+With its lineup of

 in the market as the fuel economy leader.
 And we’re continuing to research and test to help you operate more

 - Powertrain Spec

 Driver Training Is Critical